Herbert H. Lehman: United States Senator

-Retirement
+Retirement and death

 After his retirement from the Senate, Lehman remained politically active, working with Eleanor Roosevelt and Thomas K. Finletter in the late 1950s and early 1960s to support the reform Democratic movement in Manhattan that eventually defeated longtime Tammany Hall boss Carmine DeSapio.
 He also helped to found the Lehman Children's Zoo (now the Tisch Zoo) in Central Park.

 Lehman was the first, and until the 2007 inauguration of Eliot Spitzer, the only Jewish governor of New York.
 During much of his Senate career, he was the only Jewish Senator as well.
 Unlike most of his Jewish constituents, who had immigrated to the US from eastern Europe, Lehman's family was from Germany.

-Lehman spent much of the last two years of his life at his New York City home.
-He celebrated his 85th birthday in March 1963 in increasingly poor health and died of heart failure on December 5, 1963, at age 85.
+Lehman spent much of the last two years of his life at his New York City home in increasingly poor health.
+He died of heart failure on December 5, 1963, at the age of 85.
 Lehman is interred at Kensico Cemetery in Valhalla, New York.